Morristown Uber Accident Attorney

 Often, insurance companies and opposing counsel are more likely to negotiate in good faith with an attorney as opposed to an accident victim.
 This is because your attorney knows the law and can review an offer objectively in a comfortable office instead of in a hospital room.

 Ultimately, you can make decisions with confidence all while being able to focus on your recovery while the legal process unfolds.
 A personal injury attorney is typically only paid if you win.
 Attorney fees may be paid as a percentage of your overall award or paid by the defendant in addition to other forms of compensation that you may receive.
-If you or a family member were injured in an Uber or Lyft, contact our Cedar Knolls office today and speak with a lawyer about your case.
+If you or a family member were injured in an Uber or Lyft, call our Cedar Knolls office today at 973-354-5783 to speak with a lawyer about your case.

 Get in touch with us